top of page

 The wrist

 On a final anatomy note, the wrist can be an ongoing source of pain and discomfort for some with back bending.
-We won’t go into anatomical detail of the causes of this in today’s blog but if this is you, ensure you are using your shoulders correctly as described in the upper back section and get your wrist seen to by a healthcare professional asap.
+We won’t go into anatomical detail of the causes of in this blog but if this is you, ensure you are using your shoulders correctly as described in the upper back section and get your wrist seen to by a healthcare professional asap.
+Reminder - our online team are experts in everything pole, aerial and flex/contortion, and we are here to help 💜

 If you’ve been given clearance to backbend by your healthcare professional then you may wish to use a modified setup position that deloads the wrist joint such as on yoga/foam blocks, a wedge or mini paralette bars.